Mayo Hospital

+It underwent a major overhaul recently, during which many of its departments were renovated to give the hospital a modern look.
+It includes the Accident and Emergency Department Building, the Paediatrics Department Building, and the Eye Department Building.

 History

-The hospital building was completed in 1870 at a cost of Rs 150'000, 3 Annas 8 Paisas and it began operating in 1871.
-The hospital is named after then Viceroy of British India, "Richard Bourke, 6th Earl of Mayo" also locally known as Lord Mayo.
-This hospital was to serve need of 70'000 people of Punjab at that time.
-The hospital started with 3 specialties (General Medicine, General Surgery, Eye & Ent).
+The hospital building was completed in 1870 at a cost of Rs 150'000 and it began operating in 1871.
+The hospital is named after the then Viceroy of British India, "Richard Bourke, 6th Earl of Mayo" also locally known as Lord Mayo.
+This hospital was to serve the needs of the 70,000 people of Punjab at that time.
+The hospital started with three specialties (General Medicine, General Surgery, Eye & Ent).
 The architecture of the hospital is Italian, designed by Pudon and engineered by Rai Bahadur Kanahya Lal, one of the leading architects of that time.
-However the architectural influence resembles medieval hospitals built during the Middle Ages.
+However, the architectural influence resembles medieval hospitals built during the Middle Ages.
 The additions between 1960 and early 1980 were designed by A. R. Hye.
-The main building of the hospital is one of the oldest buildings of British Era in Pakistan.
+The main building of the hospital is one of the oldest buildings of the British Era in Pakistan.

 The hospital buildings were built in the following order: